avoidwork/abaaso/README.md

 # abaaso
 abaaso is a RESTful JavaScript framework.
 Don't know REST?
 No problem! abaaso extends the prototypes of Array, Element, Number, and String with methods (functions) to make magic possible.
 Semantic classes & methods (Object Oriented Programming) strive to make anything as easy as saying it!

-abaaso is event oriented: on(), fire() and un() is how you register, trigger & unregister listeners.
-You can see what listeners are registered on something with listeners(), which accepts an optional event parameter.

-Application states can be triggered by setting abaaso.state.current.

-### Representational State Transfer
-Hypermedia As The Engine Of Application State (HATEOAS) can be enabled by setting abaaso.state.header to a custom HTTP header, which triggers stateful binding.
-Listeners for all states must be set before the initial URI is retrieved (on "init" is ideal).
-URIs are treated as Objects via String representations, so the HTTP verbs are available as methods, including jsonp()!

-REST related methods: allows(), permissions() and headers()

-### Example
-abaaso namespace is aliased to $, to allow for a nice short syntax:

-*$.get(uri, successHandler, failureHandler);* or *uri.get(successHandler, failureHandler)*

-The lifecycle of the request will be encased with the implied security of a RESTful architecture (using HTTP headers).

 ### Features

 * Automatic RESTful XHR / AJAX!